 Dealing with setbacks

 What to do about slipping completion dates and reducing scope?
-A request to fix it might work but brings with it more delays.
+A request to fix it brings with it more delays.

 An example of this is the Sullivans Creek bike path.
 It was widened and resurfaced a few years ago and is much better than what it was and one of the best bike paths in Canberra.
-Unfortunately, the ACT Government did not fix all of it.
-Part of the path is still far too narrow and they have now been requested as part of the Fast-track program to go back and have another go.
+Unfortunately, the ACT Government did not fix it all.
+Part of the path is still far too narrow, and they have now been requested as part of the Fast-track program to have another go.
 We will get there eventually.